Analyst Insight: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 5. Reputational Risk from Doing Business with Unethical Companies

 Fair or not, organizations are judged by the company they keep.
 It therefore makes sense for you to pay attention to the practices of your partners.
-Reputational harm from doing business with unethical vendors or suppliers can damage your business.
-Sudden disclosures of unethical actions can also disrupt supply chains as suppliers move or rebuild operations and litigate legal actions.
+Reputational harm from working with unethical vendors or suppliers can damage your business.
+Sudden disclosures of unethical actions can disrupt supply chains as suppliers move or rebuild operations and litigate legal actions.

-Prevalent has a new white paper that examines different forms of non-IT risks and describes how to gain a holistic view of vendors, suppliers and partners across the third-party lifecycle.
-Download the white paper, How to Manage IT and Non-IT Third-Party Risks, to gain guidance on how to:
+Third-party risk management processes must evolve for organizations to effectively stay ahead of both IT and non-IT threats.
+Discover how to gain a holistic view of vendors, suppliers, and partners across the third-party lifecycle in our white paper, How to Manage IT and Non-IT Third-Party Risks.
+This paper includes essential guidance on how to:

 • Associate third-party risk types to IT and non-IT domains